Frank C. Lynch-Staunton: Early life

 Born in Pincher Creek, then part of the North-West Territories' District of Alberta, Frank Lynch-Staunton was the son of Richard Lynch-Staunton and Isabelle Mary Wilson.
 He attended Western Canadian College in Calgary from 1919 to 1922.
+He worked a summer as a cowboy at the Antelope Butte Ranch, owned by his family.
 From 1923 to 1927, he studied engineering at the University of Alberta.

 In spring 1927, Lynch-Staunton secured employment surveying in the Lethbridge area.
 One survey and inspection project that he worked on was the Canadian Pacific Railway's Lethbridge Viaduct.
 After two months of surveying, he was employed as a geological surveyor for Imperial Oil for two years before entering into a ranching partnership with his father in 1929.
 Lynch-Staunton was a founding member and director of Community Auction Sales, the first sales organization in Canada to sell cattle by auction.

 In 1929, Frank married Monica Adam.
-They later had three children together: Betty Lowe, Marina Field, and Hugh.
+They had three children together: Betty Lowe, Marina Field, and Hugh.

 In 1933, he joined "A" Squadron, South Alberta Horse, at Pincher Creek, serving as a second lieutenant.
 He continued to serve with the Canadian Militia until he retired in 1943 with the rank of major.

 Lynch-Staunton was a councillor for Municipal District No. 9, Pincher Creek, and he served on the Senate of the University of Lethbridge, the Canada Council, and the boards of the Claresholm Auxiliary Hospital, the Glenbow Foundation, and Alberta Government House.

-In 1963 he was unsuccessful candidate in Pincher Creek-Crowsnest constituency, coming in second behind the Social Credit candidate.
+In 1963 he was Progressive Conservative candidate in Pincher Creek-Crowsnest provincial constituency. he came in second behind the Social Credit candidate.
 He once revealed he occasionally voted Liberal when he liked the candidate.